JustenRickert/not-not-a-blog/src/game-views/beginning/productivity.md

 ### Productivity

 Nice!
-Looks like you found out how to look these story panels.
-I hope the _new_ superscript was informative enough to... umm... <sub>inform</sub> you it this might be of interest...
+Looks like you found out how to look through these story panels.
+I hope the _new_ superscript was informative enough to... umm... <sub>inform</sub> you it might be of interest...

-<sup>I'm supposed to be good this, since I'm like a professional or whatever.</sup>
+<sup>I'm supposed to be good at like making websites or whatever, since I'm like a professional... or... whatever.</sup>

 Anyway...